Definition and Types of Adjective | Parts of Speech

 • They are doing their work.

-Emphasizing adjectives are used to put emphasis in sentences.
+Emphasising adjectives are used to put emphasis in the sentences.
 Look at the example below.

 • This is the very book I want.